apache/dolphinscheduler/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-*For better global communication, please give priority to using English description*
+*For better global communication, please give priority to using English description, thx! *

 **Describe the bug**
 A clear and concise description of what the bug is.